s2gouris/wealth-lens/README.md

 # Wealth Lens: Stock Selection & Portfolio Allocation IDSS

-An interactive decision support system that helps self-directed investors decide how to allocate their portfolio, based on predicted returns, risk, and a Buy/Hold/Sell signal per stock — personalized to their risk tolerance, diversification limits, and investment horizon.
+An interactive decision support system that helps self-directed investors decide how to allocate their portfolio, based on predicted returns, risk, and a Buy/Hold/Sell signal per stock, personalized to their risk tolerance, diversification limits, and investment horizon.

 Collects prices, fundamentals, macro indicators, and news sentiment for the ticker universe defined in `config.py`, trains prediction models on that data, and serves recommendations through an interactive Streamlit app.